Skip to main content

 3. Additional Parameters — Simple Guide

-You can define key-value pairs in the configuration UI (for example customer_id: 12345).
-These parameters are automatically included in all API calls your Cell makes to your connected services.
+You can define key-value pairs in the configuration UI or directly within your configuration object (for example, customer_id: 12345).
+These parameters are then automatically appended to all API calls your Cell makes to connected services.

 • Without additional parameters: